 Patrick Sercu’s 1973 Brooklyn Team bike from the collection of Gianfranco Trevisan shares many features with the Julien Steven frame from the same era.
 Both men raced on the Dreher team in 1872 and made the move to Brooklyn in 1973.

-Alberto Gios interviewed his father Aldo, and did his best to get me answers to my questions.
+Marco Gios interviewed his father Aldo, and did his best to get me answers to my questions.
 Here are his replies:

 “Okay, the history is true.
 When Perfetti, the owner of Brooklyn Chewing Gum, started the Brooklyn Team, he bought the complete Dreher Team and his mechanic, Lupo Mascheroni, who was in contact with Gilardi, a frame builder based in Milan.
 With the riders and the mechanics also came some bikes.
 Yours is one of those.
-So, in 1973, while we were making frames for the Brooklyn Team, we took the other bikes and repainted them because we didn’t have time to provide the full team with bikes,” he said via.
+So, in 1973, while we were making frames for the Brooklyn Team, we took the other bikes and repainted them because we didn’t have time to provide the full team with bikes,” he said via personal message.

 “Concerning the fork, if your is for internal nuts, it has been for sure modified.
 We made the switch in 1980, many years later.
 Your fork is not original to the frame, but it is period correct.
 It’s very old,” he added.